ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 The means of this `Beta distribution
 <https://en.wikipedia.org/wiki/Beta_distribution>`_ will have the value shown
 in the table.
-The density has an asymptote at 0 and an x-intercept at 1, and the parameters :math:`\alpha` and :math:`\beta` were chosen to vary monotonically with the mean.
-The mean value for this parameter was chosen so that the mean of existing fortification coverage is close to 0 (in a similar approach to existing coverage of folic acid in Ethiopia).
+The density has an asymptote at 0 and an x-intercept at
+1. The mean value for this parameter was chosen so that the mean of existing fortification coverage is close to 0 (in a similar approach to existing coverage of folic acid in Ethiopia).

 .. todo::

 	Cite Ethiopia data source (Assessment of Feasibility and Potential Benefits of Food Fortification.
 Addis Ababa : Government of the Federal Democratic Republic of Ethiopia, 2011).

 **Effect of Intervention on Simulants**